jviotti/jsonbinpack-poc/docs/encoder/enum.markdown

 ### `TOP_LEVEL_8BIT_CHOICE_INDEX`

-This encoding stores the indexes of an enumeration consisting of up to 255 elements.
-The index is stored as an unsigned 8-bit integer minus 1.
-The first element of the enumeration set is not encoded and is instead represented by the absence of the data in the buffer.
+If the input value corresponds to the index 0 to the enumeration choices, the encoding stores no data.
+Otherwise, the encoding consists of an index to the enumeration choices minus 1 encoded as an 8-bit unsigned integer.

 #### Options